-DISCUSSION
+4. DISCUSSION

-To our knowledge, this is the first study investigating the impact of various professional roles (coder or doctor) and sources of data (notes or discharge summaries) on the accuracy of recording discharge diagnoses and resulting impact on hospital remuneration.
+To our knowledge, this is the first study investigating the impact of using alternative professional roles (coder or doctor) and sources of data (notes or discharge summaries) on the inaccuracy of coding discharge diagnoses and resulting impact on hospital remuneration.
 Despite the heterogeneity of coding practices between countries, and between hospitals within the same country, there have been no studies establishing best practice for coding discharge diagnoses.
-In this study the lowest diagnosis code accuracy occurred when coding was done by coders alone using the hospital discharge summary as their only source of information.
-Accuracy was increased by the addition of a doctor’s input and when coders used a combination of the case notes and discharge summary.
-Either of these changes resulted in a 10% absolute increase in coding accuracy for all diagnoses, and an 8% to 15% absolute increase for the primary diagnosis codes.
+In our study the highest diagnosis code inaccuracy occurred when coding was done by coders alone using the hospital discharge summary as their only source of information.
+Inaccuracy was decreased by the addition of a doctor’s input and when coders used a combination of the case notes and discharge summary.
+Either of these changes resulted in a 10% absolute decrease in coding inaccuracy for all diagnoses, and an 8% to 15% absolute decrease for the primary diagnosis codes.
 The use of case notes also minimized the percentage of incorrect HRGs at 31%.
-The three methods of coding led to a loss of remuneration to the hospital estimated at between £1.8M and to £16.5M.
+The three methods of coding led to a loss of remuneration to the hospital estimated at between £1.8M and £16.5M.

-The main strengths of our study are that we used a rigorous sequential sampling methodology for recruiting participants, a well-defined reference method and an objective comparison process.
-Our study was carried out using predefined rigorous methodology [22] which included consecutive cases (only 2.7% of patients were omitted), clear determination of the reference list of diagnosis codes, generation of three independent diagnostic lists corresponding to the three coding practices, an objective measurement of diagnostic accuracy using ICD-10 codes compared by a person not involved in the generation of the lists using a 6 point scale, and an objective calculation of the impact on remuneration using the NHS approved HRG4 Grouper [20].
+The main strengths of our study are that we used a rigorous sequential sampling methodology for recruiting participants, a well-defined gold standard resulting from an appropriately multi disciplinary process, and an objective comparison process.
+Our study was carried out using predefined rigorous methodology [22] which included consecutive cases (only 2.7% of patients were omitted), clear determination of the gold standard list of diagnosis codes, generation of three independent diagnostic lists corresponding to the three coding practices, an objective measurement of diagnostic inaccuracy using ICD-10 codes compared by a person not involved in the generation of the lists using a 6-item taxonomy, and an empirical calculation of the impact on remuneration using the NHS approved HRG4 Grouper [20].